OpenDataServices/developer-docs/code-python.md

 Python Packages
 ---------------

-Our libraries like flatten-tool build as Python packages, but none of these are currently on PYPI.
+Our libraries like flatten-tool build as Python packages, but often these are not on PYPI.
 Where other code has dependencies on these we use pip's git support to point at a particular commit.